-To find out whether there is perfect or partial mediation can be shown if the coefficient c is statistically significant.
-Complete mediation occurs when independent variables do not influence the dependent when the mediator is controlled (Fritz et al., 2012; Hayes & Rockwood, 2016; Karazsia et 2013; Kenny & Judd, 2014; Nitzl et al., 2016).
+To find out whether there is perfect or partial mediation can be showed if the coefficient c is statistically significant.
+Perfect/complete mediation occurs when independent variables do not influence the dependent when the mediator is controlled (Fritz et al., 2012; Hayes & Rockwood, 2016; Karazsia et al., 2013; Kenny & Judd, 2014; Nitzl et al., 2016).
 If the coefficient c is statistically significant, and there is also a significant mediation, then it is called partial mediation.
-The causal step strategy itself has a weakness to detect mediation; the requirements must comply where the relationship X to Y must be significant and become insignificant when there is perfect mediation (direct effect=0), whereas there are many cases where mediation significant but the relationship X to Y is not significant (MacKinnon et al., 2012; Sarstedt et al., 2017; Thoemmes et al., 2010; Turnes & Ernst, 2015; Ullman & Bentler, 2013).
+The causal step strategy itself has a weakness/not powerful enough to detect mediation; the requirements must comply where the relationship X to Y must be significant and become insignificant when there is perfect mediation (direct effect = 0), whereas there are many cases where mediation significantly but the relationship X to Y is not significant (MacKinnon et al., 2012; Sarstedt et al., 2017; Thoemmes et al., 2010; Turnes & Ernst, 2015; Ullman & Bentler, 2013).

 Besides, it is also necessary to see whether the mediation model is consistent or inconsistent.
-An inconsistent model is a model, where there is at least one mediating effect that has a different sign from another mediation effect or a direct effect.
-In other words, if c (direct effect) is the opposite of ab (indirect effect), the mediator will act as a suppressor variable.
+An inconsistent model is a model where there is at least one mediating effect that has a different sign from another mediation effect or a direct effect.
+Or in other words if c (direct effect) is the opposite of ab (indirect effect).
+In this case, the mediator acts as a suppressor variable.
 This inconsistent model is the opposite of a consistent model in which direct and indirect effects have the same sign.
 It shows that there is an inconsistent mediation effect (suppression), but the first criterion (the X to Y relationship is not significant).
 For example, X (predictor), M (mediator) and Y (criterion).
 In the mediation model, the direct effect of the predictor on the criterion is negative, and the indirect effect of the predictor on the error mediated by the mediator is positive (Hayes & Scharkow, 2013; Turnes & Ernst, 2015; Yzerbyt et al., 2018).